Sujansinhthakor/Yash-Raii/README.md

 ### Hi there 👋
+## My name is is Yash Rai.
+I am Final year student at VIT Bhopal.

 <!--
 **Yash-Raii/Yash-Raii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.